rhocela/wisdom-walk/docs/part-3/day-20.md

 **Day:** 20

-**When This Happened:** Egypt - The ten plagues demonstrate God's power
+**When this Happened:** Egypt - The ten plagues demonstrate God's power

 **Readings:**
 - Exodus 5:1–11:10 (Narrative)